Al Gore predicted that Earth’s “ice caps” would melt away by 2014.

 In the years 2007, 2008, and 2009, Al Gore made statements about the possibility of a complete lack of summer sea ice in the Arctic by as early as 2013.
 While Gore attributed these predictions to scientists, they stemmed from a selective reading of aggressive estimates regarding future melting.
-The comments became a popular talking point for human-caused climate change deniers in 2014 and onward when the predictions, which in some cases were overstated, did not pan out.
+The comments became a popular talking point for human-cause climate change deniers in 2014 and onward when the predictions, which in some cases were overstated, did not pan out:

 On 10 December 2007, in his Nobel prize acceptance speech, Gore said: